w3c/wcag-act-rules/content/rules/ucwvc8/proposed.md

 ```

 #### Passed Example 3

+<a class="example-link" title="Passed Example 3" href="/content-assets/wcag-act-rules/testcases/ucwvc8/5f654ecf0b7a0af4d0ba120a5cd1db2761ffa79c.html">Open in a new tab</a>

 This page has `lang` attribute value of `nl` (Dutch), which matches the [default language of the page][default page language].
 The default language is Dutch because all English words are in a `p` element with a `lang` attribute value of `en`.